auchenberg/kenneth.io/source/_posts/2013-07-15-the-messy-state-of-web-notifications-in-chrome-safari-blink-webkit.md

 ## Chrome and it's faulty implementation.

-The reason why I'm highlighting the two static attributes ```permission``` and  ```requestPermission```, is because they simply are missing in Chrome.

-Below is a screenshot of me inspecting the ```Notification``` object's prototype in Chrome 27's DevTools.
+The reason why I'm highlighting the static accessor ```permission``` is because it's problematic in Chrome.
+In the screenshot below I'm inspecting the ```Notification``` in Chrome 27's DevTools.
 {% img "" /images/chrome_web_notifications.png "" %}

-This makes it impossible to request or get the current permission state in Chrome when trying to follow the standard.
-Since Chrome still keeps the [non-standard webkit-prefixed API](http://www.chromium.org/developers/design-documents/desktop-notifications/api-specification) around, you have to fallback to that, which is completely different then the standard.
+As you can see, the ```permission``` attribute is simply missing from the ```Notification```, which makes it impossible to get the current permission state in Chrome.

+Luckily since Chrome still keeps the [non-standard webkit-prefixed API](http://www.chromium.org/developers/design-documents/desktop-notifications/api-specification) around, we can to fallback to it, but it's has a completely different return signature than the standard.
+Sigh.

 The webkit-specific API is exposed on ```webkitNotifications```, webkit-prefixed and in plural.
-The method ```requestPermission``` has the same signature as the standard, but to get the permission-state you have to call ```checkPermission``` which returns an ```integer```, and not a ```string``` as in the standard.
+To get the current permission-state you have to call ```checkPermission``` which returns an ```integer```, and not a ```string``` as defined in the standard.

 This is messy, but it gets worse.